1877 Louisville Grays season

 The 1877 Louisville Grays were the victim of Major League Baseball's first gambling scandal.
 Pitcher Jim Devlin, outfielder George Hall, utility player Al Nichols and shortstop Bill Craver were accused of throwing games at the end of the season.
 All four were banned from baseball for life.
 The team was unable to continue and folded after the season.

 Regular season

-After a spectacular start that included a 27–13 record to begin the season, The Grays mysteriously lost seven games in a row.
-Players bobbled the ball, seemed to slow between bases, swung suspiciously wide.
-The result was the Grays lost the pennant.
+After a spectacular start that included a 27–13 record to begin the season, the Grays mysteriously lost seven games in a row.
+Players bobbled the ball, seemed to slow between bases, and swung suspiciously wide.
+The result was that the Grays lost the pennant.